THE ULTIMATE GUIDE TO LA PLAGNE

 The short Biolley piste Halles blue flows naturally off the lower section of the Edmond Blanchoz (formerly Cornegidouille) piste (also blue), as the run drops towards a tree-lined section down to La Roche.

-Affiliations: La Plagne 360 works with industry-leading suppliers to bring you the best services.
-If you click on these links, in many cases we will receive a tiny commission at no cost to you.
-AND, most of the time, you'll receive a deal.
-Win/Win!
-We only feature products we have used and believe in.
+Affiliations: La Plagne 360 works with trusted, industry-leading suppliers to bring you the best services for your trip.
+If you click on these links, we may earn a small commission at no extra cost to you.
+In most cases, you’ll also benefit from a better deal.
+We only feature products and services we’ve used and genuinely recommend.

 La Plagne intermediate piste Halles